-The Guidelines also discusses other legislative requirements relevant to the conduct of an inquiry under section 83.
+Other legislative requirements may be relevant to the conduct of an inquiry by the Commissioner under section 83, depending on the circumstances.

-1.4.
-Related resources
+1.4 Related resources

-Information on the management of complaints by the Public Service Commission is available to the public on PSC's website at https://www.psc.nsw.gov.au/about-us/enquiries-and-complaints.
+Information on the management of complaints received by the Commissioner is available to the public on the Commissioner's website.